-The second section elaborates the maintenance and sustainability of the META-SHARE infrastructure, giving an overview of its technical and personal recommendations. this section details the commitments of CESAR and other META-NET members (as well as other infrastructures interested in long-time perspectives of META-SHARE) in order to achieve long time reliability and sustainability of META-SHARE.
+The second section elaborates the maintenance and sustainability of the META-SHARE infrastructure, giving an overview of its technical and personal recommendations.
+This section details the commitments of CESAR (as well as other infrastructures interested in long-time perspectives of META-SHARE) in order to achieve long time reliability and sustainability of META-SHARE in coordination with META-NORD and METANET4U projects.

-The third part contains actions enhanced in favor or perspectives of the CESAR project.
-Here is described the position of each partner in the further life of the project: description of the meta-nodes which are being run (or will be run in the nearest future) by partners.
-This section addresses the sustainability of the LR-s broken down by categories of corpus resources, lexical/conceptual databases, technology tools/services as well as NooJ (as an open source resource) while points out the position of CESAR as regards the long time perspectives across LR-s it supports.
+The third part contains actions enhanced in favour or perspectives of the CESAR project.
+Here is described the position of each partner in the further life of the project: description of the META-NODES which have been set up by CESAR partners.
+This section addresses the sustainability of the LRs broken down by categories of corpus resources, lexical/conceptual databases, technology tools/services as well as NooJ (as an open source resource) while points out the position of CESAR as regards the long time perspectives across LRs it supports.

 The fourth section delivers the joint effort of CESAR to successfully disseminate the project outcomes.
-Described are the activities of the ongoing dissemination campaign, with its wide range of channels.
+Described are the activities of the completed dissemination campaign, that engaged a wider range of communication channels.